 - 1. Summary - 2.
-HFC are used primarily as refrigerants and to make insulating foams - 3.
+HFCs are used primarily as refrigerants and to make insulating foams - 3.
 High growth rates for HFCs will cause significant global warming - 4.
 Phasing down HFCs will prevent significant warming and climate impacts - 5.
 Phasing down HFCs will catalyze energy efficiency and significant CO2 reductions - 6.
-Energy efficient alternatives to HFCs are available for all major sectors - 7.
+Energy efficient alternatives to HFCs exist in almost every sector - 7.
 Companies are taking action ahead of an amendment to phase down HFCs - 8.
 A growing number of nations and regions are phasing down HFCs ahead of an amendment - 9.
 The Montreal Protocol has the experience and expertise to phase down HFCs - 10.
-95 Parties have submitted proposals to amend the Montreal Protocol to phase down HFCs - 11.
-Consensus exists to amend the Montreal Protocol in 2016 to phase down HFCs - 12.
+Phasing down HFCs can be achieved at a low cost - 11.
+A total of 95 Parties have submitted proposals to amend the Montreal Protocol to phase down HFCs - 12.
+Consensus exists to amend the Montreal Protocol in 2016 to phase down HFCs - 13.
 Conclusion